-Figure B1: Hovmöller diagram of density (a), radial (b) and tangential (c) velocity components for EXP 27.
-The black isoline interval in panel (a) is $2 \text{ kg m}^{-3}$ , starting from 1016 kg m-3 at the bottom; thick cyan and blue lines denote MLD and the base of the pycnocline, respectively.
-Bold isolines in (b) and (c) indicate $0 \text{ cm s}^{-1}$ , and the isoline interval is $0.5 \text{ cm s}^{-1}$ .
-Black solid vertical lines indicate rotation days 45 and 90, i.e., the start and end of the high-density water injection, respectively (for reference see Fig. 2 and Tables 1 and 2).
+Figure B1.
+Hovmöller diagram of density (a) as well as radial (b) and tangential (c) velocity components for EXP 27.
+The black isoline interval in panel (a) is $2 \text{ kg m}^{-3}$ , starting from $1016 \text{ kg m}^{-3}$ at the bottom; thick cyan and blue lines denote MLD and the base of the pycnocline, respectively.
+Bold isolines in panels (b) and (c) indicate $0 \text{ cm s}^{-1}$ , and the isoline interval is $0.5 \text{ cm s}^{-1}$ .
+Black solid vertical lines indicate rotation days 45 and 90, i.e., the start and end of the high-density water injection, respectively (for reference, see Fig. 2 and Tables 1 and 2) "Days" stand for rotation days.

-Figure B2: Evolution of the flow field in the lower layer of the rotating tank (represented by level 11) during experiment 27.
-The rotation days are indicated inside each panel.
-The diamond shows the location of the conductivity probe Cp3, and the two bars show the location of the two dense water sources.
+Figure B2.
+Evolution of the flow field in the lower layer of the rotating tank (represented by level 11) during EXP 27.
+The rotation days (rd) are indicated inside each panel.
+The diamond shows the location of the conductivity probe Cp3, and the two bars show the location of the two dense-water sources.
 The outer and inner bold circles delimit the tank edge and the central deep area, respectively.
-Grey circle delimits the extension of the level 11.
+The gray circle delimits the extension of level 11.

-Data availability

-All data sets used can be made available by request to the first and corresponding author.
+Data availability.
+All data sets used in this paper can be made available upon request from the first and corresponding authors.